Date

 Remember, these are just averages.
 Factors like our local climate, foot traffic on the roof, and your commitment to regular maintenance play a huge role in how long your roof will actually last.
 A well-cared-for roof can often outlive its estimated lifespan, giving you even greater long-term value.

-When to Schedule Inspections and What to Look For
+Roof Inspections: When to Call and What to Check

 It’s a good idea to schedule a professional roof inspection at least once a year, preferably in the spring or fall.
 This allows a technician to assess any damage that may have occurred during the harsh winter or summer months.
 You should also call for an inspection after any significant weather event, like a severe windstorm or heavy snowfall.
 These events can cause hidden damage that can lead to bigger problems if left unaddressed.